The Wilcox Solar Observatory

 the Hansen Experimental Physics Laboratory (HEPL),

-the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC,
+the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC),

-and about the Astronomy program at Stanford.
+and about the

 Stanford University operates WSO with funding provided by the National Science Foundation with Grant #1836370.